-Join Alan Demafiles for an in-depth discussion in this video Animating the line graph, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Animating the line graph, part of Cinema 4D: Animating Charts and Graphs.

 - With the rigging complete,…we can now focus on animating our line chart.…Our controls allow for us…to try several different approaches,…but we'll try a few of them with MoGraph Effectors.…So the animation here for the Fans…kind of seems to be the obvious one…to tackle first, so previously we had set this up…with a Time Effector and a Random Effector…to get this animation going.…So we'll do the same thing here.…We'll select the Fans and add the Time Effector…and by bringing it down we'll add that to the Fan layer.…And under Parameter, it defaults to 90…on the heading, we actually want that to be…the same 90 on the banking.…